 Medications for Food Poisoning

-If symptoms are severe or persistent, your doctor may recommend or prescribe drugs to control diarrhea or vomiting until the condition is under control.
+If symptoms are severe or persistent, your doctor may recommend or prescribe medication to control diarrhea or vomiting until the condition is under control.
 Infants, children, elderly people, and anyone with diabetes or other chronic conditions should be closely monitored for dehydration and other potential complications.
 Antibiotics may be prescribed for some types of food poisoning.

 If botulism is suspected, you will be hospitalized immediately.
 Although botulism can lead to respiratory failure and even death, prompt treatment greatly increases the chance for full recovery.